ChasinSpin/TSlotBroughtonMount/README.md

 ## Anti-Tip-Over Bar

 The design has an anti-tip-over bar that can be swung out to the rear of the scope to prevent tip-over of the scope at high elevations.
-The anti-tip-over bar does not fit the 12-inch paver due to the paver's small size.
+The anti-tip-over bar does not fit the 12-inch paver due to the paver's small size, for this scenario please use the [Battery Platform](addons/BatteryPlatform/README.md) instead.

 The Anti-Tip-Over Bar is optional and can be omitted for many occultations.